MicrosoftDocs/Advertising-docs/BingAds/scripts/solutions/accessing-google-services.md

 # Accessing Google services

-The following script examples show how to access access Google services, such as Google Drive, Sheets, and Mail.
+If your script uses Google services, such as Google Drive, Sheets, and Mail, you need to get credentials.

-|Example|Description
-|-|-
-|[Increase keyword bids](urlfetch-example.md)|Reads a bid multiplier value from a Google drive file, opens a Google spreadsheet to get a list of keywords to update, updates the bids, and sends an email notification that the keywords were updated.
-|[Find disapproved ads](execute-in-parallel.md)|Reads a list of accounts from a Google drive file, uses the [executeInParallel](../reference/BingAdsAccountSelector.md) method to check the accounts for disapproved ads, creates a Google spreadsheet and adds a sheet for each account, writes the list of disapproved ads to the sheet, and sends an email notification to a list of recipients with links to the sheets.

-## <a name="access-token"></a>Getting an access token used to access Google services

-Before you can run scripts that access your Google resources, you need to get credentials.
 There are a couple of options for getting the credentials:

 - Option 1 &mdash; Easy to follow and takes less time but you need to repeat it every hour when the access token expires.
 - Option 2 &mdash; A little more complicated but you don't need to repeat it every hour when the access token expires.